ssut/PushBank/README.md

 5. Run pushbank again!

 ## Troubleshooting
+Please copy the output without your private info when you create an issue.

 PLEASE check below before creating an issue.

-If you create an issue, please copy the output without private information.

-### 1) Check your bank account is registered to "Fast inquiry service"
+### 1) You may have to register for "Fast Inquiry Service"
 * KB Star Bank: [https://obank.kbstar.com/quics?page=C018920](https://obank.kbstar.com/quics?page=C018920)
 * Hana bank: [https://open.hanabank.com/flex/quick/quickService.do?subMenu=1&Ctype=B&cid=OpenB_main_Left&oid=quickservice](https://open.hanabank.com/flex/quick/quickService.do?subMenu=1&Ctype=B&cid=OpenB_main_Left&oid=quickservice)

-### 2) Check your SMTP settings
+### 2) Mail settings
-* Default SMTP server is GMail(smtp.gmail.com).
+* Open the `config.py` and edit `EMAIL` settings.
+* I recommend you to use GMail as your SMTP server.

 ## Support

-The developer reside in [Ozinger IRC](http://ozinger.com), [Freenode IRC](http://freenode.net) and would be glad to help you.
-(IRC nickname is `ssut`)

-If you think you have a found a bug/have a idea/suggestion, please **open a issue** here on Github.
+If you think you have a found a bug/have a idea/suggestion, please **open an issue** here on Github.

 ## License
 PushBank is **licensed** under the **MIT** license.
 The terms are as follows.